-The cuisine you can expect to find can be shocking for some and heaven on earth for others.
-However, there is one adjective which can safely categorize most of the food; “Mediterranean”.
-Spaniards are proud of their Mediterranean diet and often brag about how they have the best and most healthy food in the world.
-Mediterranean cuisine is often characterized by its wide range of ingredients with meals based on fruits, vegetables, beans and legumes, an abundance of bread, pasta, rice and other grain foods, “frutos secos” (nuts, sunflower seeds, etc), extra virgin olive oil, garlic, fish, seafood, poultry, various types of meat, cheese and yogurt, and of course wine.
-This healthy and rich diet, which is traditionally found around the Mediterranean Sea, is considered one of the healthiest in the world.
+Some visitors observe this Spanish way of eating with curiosity if nothing else, while others absolutely love it.
+No matter how you feel about it, there’s one word that describes most popular Spanish foods: Mediterranean.
+Spaniards are proud of their Mediterranean diet and often talk about how they have the best and healthiest food in the world.
+Mediterranean cuisine is known for its many ingredients; typical meals feature fruit, vegetables, or legumes; plenty of bread, pasta, rice, and other grains; nuts, extra virgin olive oil, garlic, fish, seafood, various types of meat, cheese, yogurt, and, of course, wine.
+This varied diet, traditionally found around the Mediterranean Sea, is considered one of the healthiest in the world.